September 13

 Bi) a photographic memory can learn a thousand words in ten minutes, recite them faultlessly the following day in viva voce or written test, gain a first class pass and the consequent scholarship to the next tier of education; it then deletes the entire file from short-term brain memory, in order to make room for the next circus-trick.
 Unless the information becomes knowledge at an effective and cognitive level, it might as well never have been learned.
 Personally I cannot recite the whole of "King Lear" by heart, but I know where to find a text in ten seconds, and how to quick-search that on-line text for the quote that I am looking for: this is because I have the search skills, but also I "know" the play well enough to know what to look for.
 My friend who can recite the entire play off by heart is a Japanese who does not speak English, other than the text of this and several other Shakespeare plays.

-Di) As above in C), but without the social cooperation skills, and without early experience of the sort of collaboration skills that will be necessary in adult life.
+Di) As above in Ci), but without the social cooperation skills, and without early experience of the sort of collaboration skills that will be necessary in adult life.

 Bloom's Taxonomy is not really Bloom's Taxonomy at all, though it was named after Benjamin Bloom, who chaired the group (see D above) of educators who devised it, and edited its first expression in print, "Taxonomy of Educational Objectives: The Classification of Educational Goals", in 1954; since when it has gone through several revisions (as it should do: this process of constantly re-assessing and re-evaluating the original Taxonomy, and then updating it as knowledge deepens and improves, is itself a perfect illustration of Bloom's Taxonomy).

 We all believe the lessons of our personal experience, and few are they whose personal experience is broader than the narrow range of what we are taught both to believe and disbelieve; few are they who have come to these beliefs, independently, as a consequence of reflection, critical thinking, experience and mature judgement.
 And of course all of us are unwilling to accept that our beliefs, whether taught or learned, conditioned or experienced, might possibly be false.
 Historical examples of this, from flat-earth theory to the virtues of imperialism, from homophobia to gay pride, from Communism to Market Capitalism, from monogamy to free love, are simply too many to require listing; more interesting is to find a means of testing which of our beliefs founder on the same rocks today.
 The existence of democracy in the world, or God?
-The value of human rights as intrinsic rights, rather than as self-bestowed privileges or entitlements?
-The dangers implicit in global warming (as opposed to the possibility that it might actually be beneficial, rather than the more common argument against their even being such a warming).
+The value of human rights as intrinsic rights, rather than as self-bestowed privileges and narcissistic self-entitlements?
+The dangers implicit in global warming (as opposed to the possibility that it might actually be beneficial. because it is our only chance of dealing with the even greater problem, of human over-population; this, rather than the more common argument against their even being such a warming).

 To assist in this process, I have come up with a very basic "self-testing map", one which I hope others will assess, evaluate, improve, or simply recommend rejecting in favour of a better one.
 It goes like this: